redo-quest/recolered/README.md

 **How to install Recolor?**
 You'll need an installation of Blueprint before being able to install this theme.
 Learn more about Blueprint over on [ptero.shop](https://ptero.shop).
 Once you have Blueprint installed, just drag and drop the `recolor.blueprint` file over to your `/var/www/pterodactyl` directory and run `blueprint -install recolor`.

+This is not mine, I just use this rep to clone and get the file into my vps easily <3